James Cook (running back): 2022 season

-Cook was selected by the Buffalo Bills in the second round, 63rd overall, in the 2022 NFL draft.
+Cook was selected by the Buffalo Bills in the second round (63rd overall) of the 2022 NFL draft.
+On May 16, Cook signed his a rookie contract, a four-year deal worth $5.8 million, with $2.9 million guaranteed.
 In Week 1, Cook made his NFL debut against the Los Angeles Rams.
-On his first career carry, Cook fumbled after a 2-yard gain.
+On his first career carry, Cook fumbled after a two-yard gain.
 He did not receive another offensive touch for the remainder of the game.
-In Week 5 against the Pittsburgh Steelers, Cook scored his first professional touchdown on a 24-yard rush in the 38–3 victory.
-In Week 13 against the New England Patriots, he had 105 scrimmage yards in the 24–10 victory.
-In his rookie season, Cook appeared in 16 games and finished with 89 carries for 507 yards and two rushing touchdowns, to go along with 21 receptions for 180 yards and one receiving touchdown.
+During Week 5 against the Pittsburgh Steelers, Cook scored his first professional touchdown on a 24-yard rush in the 38–3 victory.
+During Week 13 against the New England Patriots, he had 105 scrimmage yards in the 24–10 victory.

+Cook finished his rookie year with 89 carries for 507 yards and two touchdowns to go along with 21 receptions for 180 yards and a touchdown in 16 games and no starts.
 Cook scored a rushing touchdown in the 34–31 Wild Card Round victory over the Miami Dolphins.

 2023 season

 Cook became Buffalo's primary running back for the 2023 season with previous starter Devin Singletary departing for the Houston Texans in free agency, though goal-line and pass protection snaps went to newly-signed veteran Latavius Murray.
 Against the Dallas Cowboys in Week 15, Cook attained career highs in several single-game categories, including rush attempts (25), rush yards (179), total scrimmage yards (221), and total touchdowns (2), as the Bills routed Dallas 31–10.
 He earned AFC Offensive Player of the Week honors for his performance.
 The following week against the Los Angeles Chargers, Cook surpassed 1,000 rushing yards on the season, becoming the first Bills running back to do so since LeSean McCoy (2017).

-He finished the 2023 season with 237 carries for 1,122 yards and two rushing touchdowns, to go with 44 receptions for 445 yards and four receiving touchdowns, in 17 games and 13 starts.
+Cook finished his second professional season with 237 carries for 1,122 yards and two touchdowns to go with 44 receptions for 445 yards and four touchdowns in 17 games and 13 starts.
 Cook had eight games on the season with at least 100 scrimmage yards, and earned Pro Bowl honors for the first time.